Operations List of Categories

 status of the case.
 You want to find out if the case has been transferred to the DDS.
 During this same

-time frame, the client may receive notices from Social Security indicating that he may or may not be
+Social Security indicating that he may or may not be

 eligible due to income and resources.